MEDITECH3 CLINICAL LABORATORIES INC

 There are currently no reviews for this provider.
 Be the first person to share your experience with this provider by filling out our review form.
 Your insights are appreciated and will help others make informed decisions.

-Start with the original NPI number, the last digit is the check digit and is not used in the calculation. | |||||||||
+Use the first nine digits for the calculation.
+Starting from the right, double every other digit.
+The last digit is the check digit and is not part of the calculation.

-Step 2: Add all the doubled and unaffected individual digits from step 1 plus the constant number 24. | |||||||||
+Step 2: Add all digits plus the NPI constant

 Frequently Asked Questions

-The NPI number assigned to this healthcare provider is 1285990952, enumerated in the NPI registry as an "organization" on April 07, 2012
+The NPI number assigned to this healthcare provider is 1285990952, enumerated as an "organization" on April 07, 2012.

-The provider is located at #845 Ave.
-Iturregui Urb.
-Ext Country Club San Juan, Pr 00924 and the phone number is (787) 773-1273
+The provider is located at #845 AVE.
+ITURREGUI URB.
+EXT COUNTRY CLUB SAN JUAN, PR 00924 and the phone number is (787) 773-1273.

-This medical organization specializes in Clinical Medical Laboratory with taxonomy code 291U00000X
+Clinical Medical Laboratory with taxonomy code 291U00000X.